gemc/clas12Tags_old/README.md

 1. create new tag dir
 2. change gcard to point to new location
 3. change environment.csh to point to the new tag
-4. mkdir source, scons -c in $GEMC and copy files from $GEMC - make sure to remove .git files
+4. scons -c in $GEMC and cp -r $GEMC then cd source and rm .git*
 5. mkdir experiments, copy files from gemcApp/experiments